Rethinking STS and NLI in Large Language Models: Calibration under LLM

 \subsection{Experiments}

 \paragraph{Metrics} Expected calibration error (ECE) is applied to measure if the predictive confidence estimates are aligned with the empirical correctness likelihoods.
+The perfectly-calibrated model has ECE=0.
 The lower ECE, the better calibrated.
-For STS in black-box setting, we calculate ECE using the formula for continuous values with the mean and standard deviation as \citet{wang2022uncertaintysts}, while for NLI and white-box STS, we use \eqnref{eq:ece}:
+For STS in black-box setting, we calculate ECE using the formula for continuous values with the mean and standard deviation as \citet{wang2022uncertaintysts},\footnote{By this formula, ECE>1.0 indicates very poor calibration.} while for NLI and white-box STS, we use \eqnref{eq:ece}: